idoo/AudioBookify/PRIVACY.md

 ## 12. Terms of Use

-Use of Audiobook Maker is also governed by:
+Use of Storify is also governed by:
 - [Apple's Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)
 - [Apple's Terms of Service](https://www.apple.com/legal/internet-services/terms/site.html)

 ---

-*Thank you for choosing Audiobook Maker.
+*Thank you for choosing Storify.
 We are committed to ensuring your privacy and the security of your data.*